Woolly mammoth: Revival efforts

 Several projects are working on gradually replacing the genes in elephant cells with mammoth genes.
-By 2015 and using the new CRISPR DNA editing technique, one team, led by George Church, had some woolly mammoth genes edited into the genome of an Asian elephant; focusing on cold-resistance initially, the target genes are for the external ear size, subcutaneous fat, hemoglobin, and hair attributes.
+By 2015 and using the new CRISPR DNA editing technique, one team, led by George Church, had some woolly mammoth genes edited into the genome of an Asian elephant; focusing on cold-resistance initially, the target genes are for the external ear size, subcutaneous fat, haemoglobin, and hair attributes.
 If any method is ever successful, a suggestion has been made to introduce the hybrids to a wildlife reserve in Siberia called the Pleistocene Park.

 Some researchers question the ethics of such recreation attempts.
 In addition to the technical problems, not much habitat is left that would be suitable for elephant-mammoth hybrids.
 Because the species was social and gregarious, creating a few specimens would not be ideal.
 The time and resources required would be enormous, and the scientific benefits would be unclear, suggesting these resources should instead be used to preserve extant elephant species which are endangered.
 The ethics of using elephants as surrogate mothers in hybridisation attempts has been questioned, as most embryos would not survive, and knowing the exact needs of a hybrid elephant–mammoth calf would be impossible.
 Another concern is the introduction of unknown pathogens if de-extinction efforts were to succeed.
 In 2021, an Austin-based company raised funds to reintroduce the species in the Arctic tundra.